csmutz/apache_tcp_info/README.md

 A module that retrieves connection tcp fingerprinting data from kernel (SAVED_SYN and TCP_INFO) and makes it available for logging and environment variables for scripts.

-This module will instruct the kernel on to SAVE_SYN on all connections.
+This module will instruct the kernel to SAVE_SYN on all apache Listen sockets (all incoming connections).

 This module should be ready testing, broader use.